 The first lake was where I turned around to avoid further nastiness in the road ahead.

+There were many mountain blue birds along the way, but they were shy as usual.
+One female seemed willing to pose for me.
 At the bottom once again, I took a road through some of the farms and other residences.
 I saw several birds in flight that were larger than songbirds, but not as large as crows.
 I thought they may be American kestrels, and this was eventually confirmed when I came across one perched on a power line.

 In my experience, kestrels tend to congregate in a given area.
 Sure enough, I spotted others just down the road.